leejo/CGI.pm/README.md

 the parameters are defined in the form (however, this isn't part of the spec, and so isn't guaranteed).

-## Fetching the value or values of a single named parameter:
+## Fetching the value or values of a single named parameter

     my @values = $query->multi_param('foo');